google-site-verification: google596e44881695a74e.html

 Short Term Lets

 The City of Edinburgh Council requires an annual Portable Appliance Test (PAT) certificate.
-For more information click here for CEC website requirements.
+For more information click below for CEC website requirements.

 Houses of Multiple Occupation

 The City of Edinburgh Council requires an annual Portable Appliance Test (PAT) certificate.
-For more information click here for CEC website requirements.
+For more information click below for CEC website requirements.

 General Rental Properties